-In cultures around the world celebrations are still held to honour the harvest Goddess.
+The harvest goddess had an important role in ancient cultures.
+Around the world celebrations are still held to honor the harvest Goddess.
 These festivals mark the end of the summer and the gathering and storing of foods to last through the leaner months of winter.

-Whilst the names of the local Goddesses may no longer be recalled at many harvest festivals and Thanksgiving celebrations thanks are still given for the earth’s great bounty.
+Whilst the Goddesses of the harvest names may no longer be recalled at many harvest festivals and Thanksgiving celebrations, gratitude is still expressed for the earth’s great bounty.

-Below I have collected the names of some of the harvest Goddesses from around the world including the well l known ones like Demeter and Ceres.
+Below I have collected a list of names of harvest Goddesses from around the world including the well l known ones like Demeter and Ceres.
 I have included brief descriptions of their festivals and the types of offerings made to them so that you can get ideas for creating your own ritual or decorate your altar space to mark this occasion.

 I grew up in Norfolk an agricultural region of Britain where corn dollies were woven at harvest time to represent the harvest goddess.